27 March, 2021

 FBA VS. FBM VS. 3PL: WHICH IS THE BEST ECOMMERCE LOGISTICS SOLUTION FOR YOU?

 Consumers agree on one thing during the sales order process: getting the product delivered on time.
-Logistical competition has created a confusing playing field regarding which company has the best eCommerce logistics solution.
+Logistical competition has created a confusing playing field regarding which company has the best Ecommerce logistics solution.

 The logistical industry is vast.
 There are companies working strictly with B2C, B2B, or C2C segments.
 Selecting the right strategy to get products to consumers requires understanding what types of logistical options are available.
 Failing to pick the right company can lead to warehousing delays, delivery delays, missing shipments, and damaged products.

 There are three potential solutions that stand out more than the rest: Fulfillment by Amazon (FBA), Fulfillment by Merchant (FBM), and Third-Party Logistics (3PL).
-Let’s look at what each logistical solution brings to the supply chain delivery dock and which are the best eCommerce solutions for companies.
+Let’s look at what each logistical solution brings to the supply chain delivery dock and which are the best Ecommerce solutions for companies.

 FBA VS. FBM VS. 3PL